SnitchTr/ros-on-the-rapsberryPi/README.md

 2. log in the pi username:pi pasword:rosbots!

-3. set up wifi with:
+3. set up wifi and enable ssh with:
 ```
 $ sudo raspi-config
 ```